Booget/Booget/README.md

 - 🌱 I'm currently studying **Computer science** at college.

-- 👯 I’m intrested in **Web development, game reverse engineering & some other misc tools!**
+- 👯 I’m intrested in **Web development, game reverse engineering and some other cool & intresting things!**

 - ⚡ Fun fact **I like cats.**